 The League recognizes the gross disparity in trading positions between developed and developing countries.
 The exports of developing countries must be expanded if they are to broaden their economic base and improve their people’s standard of living.
 Because of their need for greater access to U.S. and other industrialized countries’ markets, the League favors generalized, temporary preferential tariff treatment and certain commodity arrangements for developing countries.
 The principle of reciprocity in trade agreements, which the League supports, should be waived in order to make special trade concessions to developing countries.

-Statement of Position on Private Investment and Commodity Arrangements, as Announced by National Board, April 1964 and Revised, April 1970:
+Statement of Position on International Development Assistance, as Announced by National Board, April 1970 and Revised, April 1986.

 International commodity arrangements serve as a short-term supplement to long-run efforts to promote self-sustaining growth in developing countries.